samgehrlich/TimeMan/README.md

 #### Dependencies
 Task data is available to the user.
-The devidce has a in-built calender app.
+The devidce has a in-built calendar app.

 #### Assumptions